History of women in Puerto Rico: Women from Africa

 According to historian Luis M. Diaz, the largest contingent of African slaves came from the Gold Coast, Nigeria, and Dahomey, and the region known as the area of Guineas, the Slave Coast.
 However, the vast majority were Yorubas and Igbos, ethnic groups from Nigeria, and Bantus from the Guineas.

 Most African women were forced to work in the fields picking fruits and/or cotton.
 Those who worked in the master's house did so as maids or nannies.
 In 1789, the Spanish Crown issued the "Royal Decree of Graces of 1789", also known as "El Código Negro" (The Black code).
 In accordance to "El Código Negro" the slave could buy his freedom.
 Those who did became known as "freeman" or "freewoman".
 On March 22, 1873, the Spanish National Assembly finally abolished slavery in Puerto Rico.
 The owners were compensated with 35 million pesetas per slave, and the former slaves were required to work for their former masters for three more years.

 The influence of the African culture began to make itself felt on the island.
 They introduced a mixture of Portuguese, Spanish, and the language spoken in the Congo in what is known as "Bozal" Spanish.
 They also introduced what became the typical dances of Puerto Rico such as the Bomba and the Plena, which are likewise rooted in Africa.
 African women also contributed to the development of Puerto Rican cuisine that has a strong African influence.
 The melange of flavors that make up the typical Puerto Rican cuisine counts with the African touch.
 Pasteles, small bundles of meat stuffed into a dough made of grated green banana (sometimes combined with pumpkin, potatoes, plantains, or yautía) and wrapped in plantain leaves, were devised by African women on the island and based upon food products that originated in Africa.

 One of the first Afro-Puerto Rican women to gain notability was Celestina Cordero, a "freewoman", who in 1820, founded the first school for girls in San Juan.
-Despite the fact that she was subject to racial discrimination for being a black free women, she continued to pursue her goal to teach others regardless of their race and or social standing.
+Despite the fact that she was subject to racial discrimination for being a black free woman, she continued to pursue her goal to teach others regardless of their race and or social standing.
 After several years of struggling her school was officially recognized by the Spanish government as an educational institution.
 By the second half of the 19th century the Committee of Ladies of Honor of the Economical Society of Friends of Puerto Rico (Junta de Damas de Honor de la Sociedad Económica de Amigos del País) or the Association of Ladies for the Instruction of Women (Asociacion de Damas para la instruccion de la Mujer) were established.